TOMP-WG/CDS-M/README.md

-# TOMP-CDS
+# TOMP-CDS-M
-City Data Standard
+City Data Standard - Mobility

 ## General idea
 We have to transmit a lot of information from transport operators (TO) to cities.
 Therefore we created this API.
 The TO can request the meta data from the city endpoint, so it can create a file with the requested data.